-This is the third of a five part series or articles that explores the creative problem solving process.
+This is the third of a five-part series of articles that explores the creative problem-solving process.
 Each article builds on the next; taking you through a series of steps to help you solve any life or business challenge you face.
 Here are links to all articles within this series:

 - Define Your Problem

 - Re-Imagine Your Idea

 - Execute and Master